 Myth: peeling individual cloves will save you loads of time.

 True.
 Sort of.
 Peeling the garlic beforehand will save about 10 minutes of baking time.
 But (unless you have a magic garlic peeling technique, do share) if you are roasting a large amount of garlic you will spend far more active time prepping.
 What I love about recipes like roasted garlic is that the magic happens in passive time.
 When it’s done and cool you simply pop the cloves out of their papery beds.
 If you really want to save time, buy pre-peeled garlic.
-The shelf (fridge) life isn’t as long but the quality won’t be compromised.
+The fridge life isn’t as long but the quality won’t be compromised.

 Roasted Garlic is normally wrapped or covered with tinfoil during the bake.
 This helps to keep it from drying out or caramelizing too quickly and makes clean up a breeze.
 I recently needed to make some the evening before a shoot but had forgotten to grab foil.
 As not having the garlic roasted wasn’t an option, I decided to try a small round baking dish with a cast iron pan inverted over the top.
 It worked like a charm.

 Many people roast their garlic in a 400° F or hot oven.
 This method works wonderfully and has a short bake time, 30-40 minutes.
-I like when garlic comes out buttery soft so most of the time I use a low oven and bake about one hour.
+I like when garlic comes out buttery soft and sweet so most of the time I use a low oven and bake about one hour.
 It’s a good idea to bake the garlic in a baking dish.
 Even if you are using the foil method some oil might leak out and a dish is way easier to clean than the oven.

 Roasted garlic can be stored in a container in the fridge for about a week.
 You can also freeze it in small freezer-safe bags or containers.
 It can also be stored in vinegar or wine in the fridge for longer periods of time but please do not store garlic or roasted garlic in oil at room temperature.
 This publication by Linda J. Harris can be very helpful in understanding food safety for garlic.